Saturday, February 23, 2019

 The Hating Game by Sally Thorne

 Hello everyone.
 I hope you had a nice Valentine's Day.
 We don't go out to celebrate but I did receive a huge heart shaped box of chocolates and a dozen roses.
-I get a fair amount of flowers.
+I get a fair number of flowers.
 I used to receive them for it being a Wednesday, not so much anymore.
-However, hubby never forgets any special day and, despite my objection and insistence that there are cheaper places, always gets beautiful and long lasting flowers from the florist, who does a great job.
+However, hubby never forgets any special day and, despite my objection and insistence that there are cheaper places, always gets beautiful and long-lasting flowers from the florist, who does a great job.

 I know I joke my husband a lot.
 It is kind of our thing.
 As a side note, when we were at our "pre-marital counseling" at the church where we were to be married, we argued about who was funnier leaving the preacher smiling and shaking her head (yes, a woman).
 At our wedding reception, the minister looked at my mom and said "they'll be fine, no doubts."
 The minister is retired now but I have often thought of sending her a photo of that day and telling her we are still indeed together.
 Anyway, hubby is a romantic.
 In fact, I could have you sitting here all day with examples but one of the first displays of his overall cuteness was on our first anniversary.
 Our wedding color was pink, meaning the flowers and bridesmaids wore pale pink.
 Don't shake your head, it was a spring wedding.
 What color did you feature, tartan plaid?
 So I am at the office, and in he walks with one hundred pink roses in his arms.
 Every woman in the whole office swooned....honestly, I think you could feel the building sway.
 See men, all those years later and I still remember.